-Bonds are considered a specialty form of insurance, and the Surety is usually an insurance company.
-Surety bonds are very different than insurance, however, because the beneficiary is a third party.
+Bonds are “like” insurance…..and the Surety Company is an insurance company, but, in case of loss, the principal is expected to reimburse the Surety Company.
+Surety bonds are very different than insurance because of the fact that the beneficiary is a third party.
 As long as the Principal does what is promised, the Surety will not be called upon to perform or pay.
 The Principal is the primary responsible party under the bond and is obligated to reimburse the Surety for any claims or expenses incurred by the surety if the Principal has not lived up to their agreement.

 The Obligee is the beneficiary under a surety bond.
 If the Principal cannot or will not perform, the Surety steps in and makes good on the Principal’s obligation.
 The Obligee also has an obligation under the bond.
 If the Obligee fails to fulfill their responsibilities under the contract or agreement, neither the Principal nor Surety has any liability.

 Bonds can be required either by law or contract.
 Bonds can be divided into the following broad categories: Contract, Commercial, Court, Fidelity, License & Permit, Federal, Public Official, and Miscellaneous.